-Office Not separately defined in the Operative District Plan, permitted as part of Permitted in the Business Zone, Non-complying in the Residential Zone.
-This would retain the existing permitted status in the Business Zone.
-The size of the area within which this use could occur is slightly smaller with 23.62ha of Business/Mixed Use Precinct, compared with the 23.65ha in the OWDP.
-However, with the move to a 'mixed-use' precinct, the focus of this area moves away from commercial towards a mix of uses, including kaumaatua housing, koohanga reo, whare taonga and other community commercial activity. uses.
-Wharenui N/A Not provided for in Hopuhopu site Because 'marae complex' is not provided for at Hopuhopu, many activities that are already undertaken on the site are not provided for in the current Wharekai N/A because 'marae complex' zoning.
-On Maaori freehold land or Maaori customary land these activities are provided for as 'Permitted'.
-It appears to be an anomaly that these are Aatea N/A definition is limited to Maaori not provided for at Hopuhopu.
-The approach taken has been to separate the component parts of the 'marae complex' definition so as to be clear Waharoa N/A freehold land or where on the site certain activities can occur.
+Not separately Permitted in the This would retain the existing permitted status in the Business Zone.
+The Office defined in the Business Zone, size of the area within which this use could occur is slightly smaller with Operative Non-complying 23.62ha of Business/Mixed Use Precinct, compared with the 23.65ha in the District Plan, in the Residential OWDP.
+However, with the move to a 'mixed-use' precinct, the focus of this permitted as Zone. area moves away from commercial towards a mix of uses, including part of kaumaatua housing, koohanga reo, whare taonga and other community commercial uses. activity.
+Wharenui N/A Not provided for Because 'marae complex' is not provided for at Hopuhopu, many activities in Hopuhopu site that are already undertaken on the site are not provided for in the current Wharekai N/A because 'marae zoning.
+On Maaori freehold land or Maaori customary land these activities complex' are provided for as 'Permitted'.
+It appears to be an anomaly that these are Aatea N/A definition is not provided for at Hopuhopu.
+The approach taken has been to separate limited to Maaori the component parts of the 'marae complex' definition so as to be clear Waharoa N/A freehold land or where on the site certain activities can occur.
 Maaori customary land.